 See my blog for some examples! http://www.chictopia.com/blairkyliejay

-i just bought a maxi dress, and i am 5’11, but my friend just bought one too. we came up with the idea of having it tailored, so its now in layers and frames her shorter torso nicely. just make sure your tailor is someone you trust so that they don’t ruin your skirt.posted over 2 years ago
+i just bought a maxi dress, and i am 5’11, but my friend just bought one too. we came up with the idea of having it tailored, so its now in layers and frames her shorter torso nicely. just make sure your tailor is someone you trust so that they don’t ruin your skirt.posted about 3 years ago

 eaalfano, do you have a photo of your friend wearing the tailored maxi skirt?
-I’d like to see it.posted over 2 years ago
+I’d like to see it.posted about 3 years ago

 Because of your height, wearing it with a pair of amazing wedges would both boost your height and give your outfit a boost too.
 As for the top, they look good with cropped tops and jumpers or pretty blouses and sheer shirts(as long as the maxi isn’t sheer) ;).
-In the winter, to give it an edge wear with a leather jacket.posted over 2 years ago
+In the winter, to give it an edge wear with a leather jacket.posted almost 3 years ago